RULES

 XII.
 RESCHEDULING OF MATCHES

 Once a match has been rescheduled and agreed upon by both teams, it will be regarded as a regularly scheduled match and no further rescheduling may be done except for bad weather.
-The four courts of a rescheduled match may be played at separate times if both captains are agreeable.
-If played separately, they can be scheduled either by the captains or, if agreeable to both captains, the names of the players can be communicated and the players themselves can reschedule.
+The agreement of a date for a rescheduled match should be documented by an e-mail and copied to the division coordinator.

 XIII.
 FILING OF GRIEVANCES